kevinrutledge/before-or-after/README.md

 ### Purpose

 Lower or Higher is a casual web-based game designed for anyone with a few spare moments seeking quick, self-paced entertainment.
 Each day, players challenge themselves to guess the release year of various cultural artifacts—albums, artworks, images, movies, and more—using a simple higher-or-lower mechanic.
-This daily trivia format keeps the experience fresh and educational, blending addictive gameplay with knowledge gain.
+This trivia format keeps the experience fresh and educational, blending addictive gameplay with knowledge gain.

 ## Team